 So, there is no way to convert the single-SIM version of Galaxy S20 into a dual-SIM one.

 Also, if your carrier supports eSIM for Galaxy S20, you cannot convert the single-SIM version into a dual-SIM one.
 The firmware does not support two SIM cards.
-Similarly, you cannot convert a dual-SIM version of Galaxy S20 into triple-SIM one.
+Similarly, you cannot convert a dual-SIM version of Galaxy S20 into a triple-SIM one.

 How to use Galaxy S20 SIM card tray?